The Ultimate Guide to 12 Dimensionality Reduction Techniques (with Python codes)

 • By only keeping the most relevant variables from the original dataset (this technique is called feature selection)

-We will now look at various dimensionality reduction techniques and how to implement each of them in Python.
+We will now look at various dimensionality reduction techniques and how to implement each in Python.

 3.1 Missing Value Ratio

 Suppose you’re given a dataset.
 What would be your first step?
-You would naturally want to explore the data first before building model.
-While exploring the data, you find that your dataset has some missing values.
+You would naturally want to explore the data first before building a model.
+While exploring the data, your dataset has some missing values.
 Now what?
-You will try to find out the reason for these missing values and then impute them or drop the variables entirely which have missing values (using appropriate methods).
+You will try to find out why these are missing values and then impute them or drop the variables entirely that have missing values (using appropriate methods).

-What if we have too many missing values (say more than 50%)?
+What if we have too many missing values (more than 50%)?
 Should we impute the missing values or drop the variable?
 I would prefer to drop the variable since it will not have much information.
 However, this isn’t set in stone.
-We can set a threshold value and if the percentage of missing values in any variable is more than that threshold, we will drop the variable.
+We can set a threshold value; if the percentage of missing values in any variable exceeds that threshold, we will drop the variable.

 Let’s implement this approach in Python.